ChristianPeters/crispy-grid/README.md

 ### On Fluid Grids
 Crispy is fully capable of creating percentage based grids.
 However, when creating a fluid grid `border-box` should be used.
 Nesting columns is tricky with fluid grids.
-Crispy provides the `nested-column` mixin to help with nested columns.
+Crispy provides the `fluid-sub-column` mixin to help with nested columns.
+(See below)

 ## Usage